zmike808/rtorrent-ps-ch/docs/Manual.rst

  ⌘              "120:1:⌘"                             Command lock-out? (⚒ = heed commands, ◌ = ignore commands)
  ✰              "130:1:✰"                             Priority (✖ = off, ⇣ = low, nothing for normal, ⇡ = high)
  ⊘              "200:1:⊘"                             Throttle (none = global throttle, ∞ = NULL throttle, otherwise the first letter of the throttle name)
- ◎              "230:1:◎"                             Unsafe-data (none = safe data, ⊘ = unsafe data, ⊗ = unsafe data with delqueue)
- ⊕              "250:1:⊕"                             Data directory (none = base path entry is missing, otherwise the first letter of the name of data directory)
  ⣿              "300:2:⣿ "                            Completion status (✔ = done; else up to 8 dots [⣿], i.e. 9 levels of 11% each); change to bar style using ``ui.style.progress.set=2``, ``0`` is a _mostly_ ASCII one
  ⋮              "310:1:⋮"                             Transfer direction indicator [⇅ ↡ ↟]
  ☯              "320:2:☯ "                            Ratio (☹  plus color indication for < 1, ➀  — ➉ : >= the number, ⊛ : >= 11); change to a different set of number glyphs using ``ui.style.ratio.set=2`` (or ``3``), ``0`` is a _mostly_ ASCII one